Tensa53/IRUPT/README.md

 asks the LLM to generate a test class for the given production class or to convert a test class in a benchmark one.

 For this phase, there are two scripts:
-- **generate-ju-test.sh**: generate a junit test class given the info about the production class and the prompt variant to use;
+- **generate_ju-test.sh**: generate a junit test class given the info about the production class and the prompt variant to use;
-- **generate-jmh-bench.sh**: generate a jmh bench class given the info about the production class and the prompt variant to use;
+- **generate_jmh-bench.sh**: generate a jmh bench class given the info about the production class and the prompt variant to use;

 ### 4. Algorithms Execution
 The data are ready to be used as input for the chosen algorithms that are placed in **algorithms/** folder: